openflighthpc/flight-inventory/README.md

 command line, 'lshw' and 'lsblk are from their respective files in the zip.
 The method `find_hashes_with_key_value` is for use in navigating the hash, it will return all hashes with the given key-value pair regarless of it's depth in the hash.
-Additionally some fields are different based on the OS the target node uses.
-The OS must be specified via the command line and these fields must be referenced through the `mapping` obejct.
+Additionally some fields are different based on qualities of the node.
+These must be specified via the command line and these fields are referenced through the `mapping` obejct.
+At the moment this is just if the commands were run in a vm.
 See the example template for these methods in practice.